christophermarek/crypto_social_tradingbot/README.md

 Project Proposal:

 The problem with data analytics for the stock market or large cap coins is that retail traders do not impact the price as much as low cap cryptocurrencies.
-- If you can track analytics on lower cap coins
+- If you can track analytics on lower cap coins.
+- focus is on cryptocurrencies because it is an inefficient market.

 ## API's in use